How to Help the Environment: 31 Simple Ways You Can Make a Difference

 One pretty effortless way to reduce your carbon footprint is by upcycling: the creative and cost-saving art of reinventing things you no longer use instead of trashing them.
 The benefits are hard to dispute.
 Just ask the EPA, which coined the term “sustainable materials management” to describe the plight of consumerism.
 Allegedly, the phenomenon contributes to about 42 percent of the country’s greenhouse gas emissions.
 Some companies are doing the thinking for you.
-Take Rumpl’s NanoLoft puffy blankets, for instance, each of which is now made from 60 post-consumer plastic bottles!
+Take Rumpl’s NanoLoft puffy blankets, for instance.
+Each blanket is now made from 60 post-consumer plastic bottles!
 We bet you didn’t know you could upcycle or recycle these 11 items.

 Trade plastic produce bags for renewable mesh

 Plastic may be one of the most ingenious inventions of our time, but it’s also become one of the biggest threats to our environment.
 Plastic is made up almost entirely of fossil fuels, meaning that its carbon footprint is off the charts.
 Want to start eliminating plastic from your life?
 Start small by ditching those little produce bags you usually get at the supermarket.
 Instead, keep your kale in reusable mesh produce bags, like these from purifyou, which are ethically manufactured using raw, organic, unbleached cotton.
 You can also use these multitasking satchels for laundering delicates, carrying toiletries, or stashing office supplies.
-Don’t miss these 50 facts that will make you stop using plastic.
+Here are more facts that will make you stop using plastic.

 Swap single-use plastic water bottles for cans and glass

 It happens to the best of us.
 You forget your reusable water bottle at home, and now you have to figure out a way to hydrate responsibly on the go.
 Thankfully, some resourceful product manufacturers have finally put water in a can instead of a plastic bottle.
 RightWater captures water from natural springs in 100 percent recyclable aluminum, BPA-free cans, which have a carbon footprint up to 21 percent lower than plastic.
+(And while you’re at it, ditch the plastic straws and use reusable stainless steel straws instead.)
 What about glass, you ask?
-That’s another viable alternative, and FOUND Beverage has it covered.
-The brand’s sparkling mineral water comes in 100 percent recycled glass bottles.
-Here’s some more good news: These 22 major companies are getting rid of plastic for good.
+That’s another viable alternative.
+Here’s some more good news: These major companies are getting rid of plastic for good.

 Walk the walk